Iguanacolossus/Volcanoes-on-Venus/README.md

 ## **Binary Classification: Volcano or Not?**
 **Class Imbalance check**</br>
 During EDA I checked to see how the volcano or not volcano labels are distributed. <br>![classes](images/class-imbalance.png)
-</br>This shows a class imbalance with a ratio of 1:6 positives class.
+</br>The histogram above shows a class imbalance with a ratio of 1:6 positives class.
 I will first try to make a model without correcting for class imbalance and see how it scores.
 I will pay close attention to the ratio of False negatives to False positives to make sure my model does not mislead the planetary geologists by under predicting the minority class. </br>

 **Archatecture**</br>The first architecture I tried is shown below:![im](images/arc_0.png)<br>
 I used relu activation for each layer except the last were I used sigmoid.
 I also chose an adam optimizer and loss function of binary cross entropy.
 The learning curve is as follows:<br>